What is necessary to maintain a car you’re not driving?

 3. Follow Your Maintenance Schedule

-Cars come with recommended maintenance schedules that include changing fluids and swapping out certain parts.
+Cars come with recommended maintenance schedules that include changing fluids and replacing certain parts.

 “Typically, you would follow the manufacturer’s recommendations by, say, changing your oil every 7,500 or 10,000 miles,” Bland says.
 “But if you’re not driving your vehicle, you want to pay attention to the other milestones that have to do with time.
 Even if you’re not driving regularly, you want to make sure to change your oil every six to twelve months, depending on the age of your vehicle.”